Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Strength training builds muscle and improves metabolism.

-Muscle tissue burns more calories than fat tissue.
-This helps increase daily energy expenditure.
+Muscle tissue burns more calories than fat tissue, which helps increase daily energy expenditure.

 Cardio Training